fenago/Grokking-Deep-Learning/Lab_8.md

 Supervised NLP
 Words go in, and predictions come out.
 Perhaps you’ll remember the following figure from chapter 2.
-Supervised learning is all about taking “what you know” and transforming it into “what you want to know.”
-Up until now, “what you know” has always consisted of numbers in one way or another.
+Supervised learning is all about taking "what you know" and transforming it into "what you want to know."
+Up until now, "what you know" has always consisted of numbers in one way or another.
 But NLP uses text as input.
 How do you process it?

 What you